Hildebrand Law, P.C. mobile logo

 On remand, the Court ordered the trial court to determine 1) whether the wife is the custodian of the children, 2) whether wife’s failure to seek post-minority support was intentional, and 3) whether further support is warranted after considering the factors in § 25-320(A).

 If you have questions about post-majority support disabled adult child in an Arizona divorce case, you should seriously consider contacting the attorneys at Hildebrand Law, PC.
-Our Arizona child support and family law attorneys have over 100 years of combined experience successfully representing clients in community child support and family law cases.
+Our Arizona child support and family law attorneys have decades of combined experience successfully representing clients in community child support and family law cases.

 Our family law firm has earned numerous awards such as US News and World Reports Best Arizona Family Law Firm, US News and World Report Best Divorce Attorneys, “Best of the Valley” by Arizona Foothills readers, and “Best Arizona Divorce Law Firms” by North Scottsdale Magazine.